Culture of Rwanda: Cuisine

 Rwandan cuisine is based on local staple foods produced by the traditional subsistence agriculture.
 Historically, it has varied among the country's different ethnic groups.
 Rwandan staples include bananas, plantains (known as ibitoke), pulses, sweet potatoes, beans, and cassava (manioc).
 Many Rwandans do not eat meat more than a few times a month.
 For those who live near lakes and have access to fish, tilapia is popular.

-The potato, thought to have been introduced to Rwanda by German and Belgian colonialists, is now also very popular.
+The potato, thought to have been introduced to Rwanda by German and Belgian colonialists, became very popular.
 Ugali (or ubugali) is a paste made from cassava or maize and water, to form a porridge-like consistency that is eaten throughout East Africa.
 Isombe is made from mashed cassava leaves and served with dried fish.

 Lunch is usually a buffet known as melange, consisting of the above staples and possibly meat.
 Brochette is the most popular food when eating out in the evening, usually made from goat, but sometimes tripe, beef, pork or fish.
 In rural areas, many bars have a brochette seller responsible for tending and slaughtering the goats, skewering and barbecuing the meat, and serving it with grilled bananas.

 Milk, particularly in a fermented form called ikivuguto, is a common drink throughout the country.
 Other drinks include a traditional beer called urwagwa, made from sorghum or bananas, which features in traditional rituals and ceremonies.
 Commercial beers brewed in Rwanda include Primus, Mützig, and Amstel.

 Arts and crafts

 Traditional arts and crafts are produced throughout the country, although most originated as functional items rather than purely for decoration.
 Woven baskets and bowls are especially common.

 The south east of Rwanda is noted for imigongo, a unique cow dung art, whose history dates back to when the region was part of the independent Gisaka kingdom.
 The dung is mixed with natural soils of various colours and painted into patterned ridges, forming geometric shapes.

-Otherart and crafts include pottery/ceramic, painting and wood carving are made mostly by artist students from Ecole d'Art de Nyundo, the unique school of art Rwanda had from 1959 until today, wherever they are another different institutions who are trying to train visual and audio arts in this days.
+Other art and crafts include pottery/ceramic, painting and wood carving are made mostly by artist students from Ecole d'Art de Nyundo, the unique school of art Rwanda had from 1959 until today.

-Housing

-The quantity of housing production is still low and its cost does not match the purchasing power of the majority.

-Most urban residents still access housing through informal practices, because the formal sector cannot offer housing access schemes which cater to all.